 A traditional IRA is a tax-deferred account designed specifically for retirement savings.
-Anyone under the age of 70½ who has earned income may establish and contribute up to $5,500 or $6,500 if you are 50 years of age or older, for 2014 and 2015.
+Anyone under the age of 70½ who has earned income may establish and contribute up to $5,500 or $6,500 if you are 50 years of age or older, for 2015.

 To provide individuals with an account into which they may contribute dollars that may be used for retirement.

 Traditional IRAs are suited for all investors under age 70½ with earned income who are able to set aside dollars for retirement.

 - Tax Deferral – Contributions grow tax-deferred until removed.